donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/k8s-cluster-setup.md

 ```

-## Manual kubeadm phase step execution
+### Manual kubeadm phase step execution

-Use kubeadm executing each step discretely rather than the typical "init" all at once.
+Use kubeadm executing each step discretely on each host rather than the typical "init" all at once.

 ```
 kubeadm alpha phase kubelet config write-to-disk --config kubeadm-config-v2.yaml